 - ParaFEM: a code for parallel Finite Element Method.

 - Deployment of OSPRay in Hartree’s Visualization facilities.

 - Research in modern programming paradigms for high-performance computing such as Task-Based Parallelism and Embedded Domain Specific Languages.

-- Training Education activities through 1 day courses to week long summer schools led by world leaders in the fields of parallel computing and Big Data analytics.
+- Training Education activities through one day courses to week long summer schools led by world leaders in the fields of parallel computing and Big Data analytics.

-- Luke Mason, Rupert Ford, Chris Maynard, 10/1/2015, Optimisation of Unified Model Radiation Calculation for Xeon Phi, 9th CAWCR Workshop 19 October - 22 October 2015, Melbourne, Australia
+- Luke Mason, Rupert Ford, Chris Maynard, October 1, 2015, Optimisation of Unified Model Radiation Calculation for Xeon Phi, 9th CAWCR Workshop October 12, 2015 to October 22, 2015, Melbourne, Australia